-The Agreement grants Brookfield Residential control of the management of the Association and management of the Chappelle amenities until the Effective Date (defined below).
+The Chappelle Gardens Management Agreement grants Brookfield Residential control of the management of the Association and management of the Chappelle Gardens' amenities until the Effective Date (defined below).
 Until such time, the powers of the Officers and Directors to manage the business affairs of the Association are temporarily restrained.

-The Effective Date is defined as the later of (i) six (6) months after the date upon which Brookfield Residential has sold its last lands within the Chappelle Gardens Lands, or (ii) the date upon which all amounts owing to Brookfield Residential have been repaid.
+The Effective Date is defined as the later of: (i) six (6) months after the date upon which Brookfield Residential has sold its last lands within the Chappelle Gardens Lands; or, (ii) the date upon which all amounts owing to Brookfield Residential have been repaid.
 Brookfield Residential may, at an earlier date and at its discretion, transfer portions of the amenities or certain aspects of management to the Association.

-During the year, the following transactions occurred with Brookfield Residential to the Association:
+During the year, the following transactions occurred with Brookfield Residential:

-- a) The Association received \$31,148 (2017 \$19,446) for services provided to Brookfield Residential which requires the Association to maintain certain public areas within Brookfield communities.
-An amount due from Brookfield Residential of \$11,904 (2017 \$7,010) is included in accounts receivable at year end. - b) The following expenses were incurred for services provided by Brookfield Residential to the Association:
+a) The Association received \$68,373 (2018 - \$31,148) for services provided to Brookfield Residential which requires the Association to maintain certain public areas within the Brookfield communities, and an amount of \$30,388 (2018 - \$nil) for services related to the Show Home Village within the Brookfield Communities.
+An amount due from Brookfield Residential of \$11,609 (2018 - \$11,904) is included in accounts receivable at year end.

+b) The following expenses were incurred for services provided by Brookfield Residential to the Association:

-2018 2017 ( Administration \$ 32,000 \$ 32 2,000
+2019 2018 Administration \$ 36,000 \$ 32,000

-The amount above is included in professional fees expense at year end.
+The amount above is included in professional fee expense at year end.